-Register Name Operation SCB_CTRL Enables the SCB, selects the type of serial interface (SPI, UART, I 2 C), and selects internally and externally clocked operation.
+Register Name Operation SCB_CTRL Enables the SCB, selects the type of serial interface (SPI, UART, I C), and selects internally and externally clocked operation, EZ and non-EZ modes of operation.
+SCB_STATUS In EZ mode, this register indicates whether the externally clocked logic is potentially using the EZ memory.
 SCB_SPI_CTRL Configures the SPI as either a master or a slave, selects SPI protocols (Motorola, TI, National) and clock-based submodes in Motorola SPI (modes 0,1,2,3), selects the type of SELECT signal in TI SPI.
-SCB_SPI_STATUS Indicates whether the SPI bus is busy.
-SCB_TX_CTRL Enables the transmitter, specifies the data frame width, and specifies whether MSB or LSB is the first bit in transmission.
+SCB_SPI_STATUS Indicates whether the SPI bus is busy and sets the SPI slave EZ address in the internally clocked mode.
+SCB_TX_CTRL Specifies the data frame width and specifies whether MSB or LSB is the first bit in transmission.
 SCB_RX_CTRL Performs the same function as that of the SCB_TX_CTRL register, but for the receiver.
+Also decides whether a median filter is to be used on the input interface lines.
 SCB_TX_FIFO_CTRL Specifies the trigger level, clears the transmitter FIFO and shift registers, and performs the FREEZE operation of the transmitter FIFO.
 SCB_RX_FIFO_CTRL Performs the same function as that of the SCB_TX_FIFO_CTRL register, but for the receiver.
 SCB_TX_FIFO_WR Holds the data frame written into the transmitter FIFO.
 Behavior is similar to that of a PUSH operation.
 SCB_RX_FIFO_RD Holds the data frame read from the receiver FIFO.
 Reading a data frame removes the data frame from the FIFO - behavior is similar to that of a POP operation.
 This register has a side effect when read by software: a data frame is removed from the FIFO.
 SCB_RX_FIFO_RD_SILENT Holds the data frame read from the receiver FIFO.
 Reading a data frame does not remove the data frame from the FIFO; behavior is similar to that of a PEEK operation.
 SCB_RX_MATCH Holds the slave device address and mask values.
 SCB_TX_FIFO_STATUS Indicates the number of bytes stored in the transmitter FIFO, the location from which a data frame is read by the hardware (read pointer), the location from which a new data frame is written (write pointer), and decides if the transmitter FIFO holds the valid data.
 SCB_RX_FIFO_STATUS Performs the same function as that of the SCB_TX_FIFO_STATUS register, but for the receiver.
+SCB_EZ_DATA Holds the data in EZ memory location

-15.2.5 SPI Interrupts
+15.2.7 SPI Interrupts